 Yes, magnets are worth money.
 The only hassle is that the price offered for most magnets is very low compared to most scraps.
 At the lowest, magnets are priced at $0.01/lb, the average price goes for $0.12/lb; the highest price is $0.25/lb.

-When weighed, most dryers weigh about 100 pounds, and when converted based on the current exchange it is worth between $8 to $10.
+The average price for scrap dryers is around $158/ton.
+When weighed, most dryers weigh about 100 pounds, and when converted based on the current exchange it is worth between $15 to $20.

 I stated earlier that ferrous metals are priced high, well that is only if it is not competing with a non-ferrous metal that is priced higher than it is.
 Steel being a ferrous metal is worth more money.
 The price of stainless steel in scrap is $180/ton, and it goes on depending on the type and quantity of the steel.